bsingh23/FortiOS-Python/Fortinet firewall object script/README.md

 Fortinet firewall object script

-It's a comman requirement these days to allow or deny cloud services based on their IP-Address list provided by vendor.
+It's a common requirement these days to allow or deny cloud services based on their IP-Address list provided by vendor.
 But many time published list from Vendors for e.g. Microsoft is quite long and adding the address manually to the firewall is a  tedious task.
 This script will take input of IP-Address from users and will creates the necessary Fortigate commands.